compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step6.md

   \BinaryInfC{\textrm{Socrates can be killed}}
 \end{prooftree}

-We have no more statements left to give proofs for, so we have a proof that Socrates can be killed!
+We have no remaining statements to prove; therefore, we have a proof that Socrates can be killed!

 ## Types and Type Systems
 The core concept behind a type system is to give every expression \(e\) an associated type \(t\), according to a pre-defined set of *typing rules*.